g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 Authenticity is a very stupid idea in a lot of ways.
 It's ahistorical - katsu curry is a Japanese adaptation of the British adaptation of the Indian recipe, much of the <a href="{{ital}}">Italian menu canon</a> didn't exist 100 years ago but is now fiercely gatekept as the essence of Italian culture - it prevents innovation, it has made some great artists superstitiously avoid money (or <a href="{{cobain}}">kill themselves</a>).
 But look at the alternative.

-(The difference between Shakespeare writing about Veronese gang kids and Taylor writing about high school is that Shakey pulled it off.)
+(One difference between Shakespeare writing about Veronese gang kids and TS writing about high school kids is that Shakey wasn't pretending to be a Veronese gang kid.)

-Pop as a whole is obviously larger and more literally hegemonic than little old TS: it ate gospel, it ate jazz, it ate rock, it ate punk, it ate hip-hop, it ate <a href="{{elec}}">various</a> weird obtuse electronic genres, and it ate lo-fi, and it wears their skins whenever it likes.
-TS is just one little corner of this larger machine; TS only works at all because of the debasement of the "indie" category over the last 20 years.
+Pop as a whole is obviously larger and more literally hegemonic than little old TS: it ate gospel, it ate country, it ate jazz, it ate rock, it ate punk, it ate hip-hop, it ate <a href="{{elec}}">various</a> weird obtuse electronic genres, it ate lo-fi, and it wears their skins whenever it likes.
+TS is just one little corner of this larger machine; TS only works at all because of pop's debasement of the "indie" category over the last 20 years.
 "Indie" once connoted creative freedom / intensely personal weirdness.
-It now mainly means "has guitars and vaguely depressed vocals": corporate indie, overproduced lo-fi, pensive strumming with no thoughts.
-The upside of this debasement is to make pop larger: irony, self-doubt and negativity are now options for hitmakers, and this makes the charts less monotonous.
+It now mainly means "has guitars and vaguely depressed vocals"; corporate indie, overproduced lo-fi, pensive strumming with no thoughts.
+(The upside of this debasement is to make pop larger: irony, self-doubt and negativity are now options for hitmakers, and this makes the charts less monotonous.)

-(Yet another current that runs through TS is the defiant, seething, post-grunge <a href="{{nine}}">90s girl</a> - think Fiona Apple, Alanis, Sinead O’Connor, Courtney Love.
+Yet another current that runs through TS is the defiant, seething, post-grunge <a href="{{nine}}">90s girl</a> - think Fiona Apple, Alanis, Sinead O’Connor, Courtney Love.
 TS dilutes it, of course: uses the attitude while completely dropping the look.
-But making whole _albums_ full of miserable pop remains a minor achievement.
-The imperfect girlfriend and vengeful ex remain underrepresented in the charts.)
+But making whole _albums_ full of miserable angry pop remains a minor achievement.
+The imperfect girlfriend and vengeful ex remain underrepresented in the charts.

 For all Swift's grinding and shrewdness, TS is in this sense just a splinter cell of the same spontaneous order that created Britney, Katy Perry, Demi Lovato, Halsey, Meghan Trainor, Ariana Grande, Selena Gomez.
 Her diphthongs are far from the full absurd <a href="{{indie}}">Indie Pop Vocal</a> (except in moments like "<a href="{{oiim}}">oiiim insane</a>"), and the autotune is subtler. <a href="#fn:11" id="fnref:11">11</a> I can't improve on <a href="{{vox}}">this analysis</a> of how the TS image is engineered.